 Battery?
 Low power requirement?
 Efficiency?
 Intel is also going to manufacture ARM based chips, so maybe that?
 Not sure though...
 There are a number of reasons / possibilities.

+It isn't that, they want the platform to counter Google's Android because that largely runs on ARM chips.
+Once Tizen starts ramping, they'll put intel chips behind it which the OS will largely be optimized for.
+So it's a long term solution.
+Also because it is expected that Apple will move to the its own processors for all their line up leaving intel to find someone to use their chips other than MS, who honestly are too busy digging a hole somewhere.
+If KitKat turns out to be good for lower end like Google wants, it might kill Tizen before it even gets off the ground.
+But without Tizen, Google might never have driven this hard for the mid to low optimization, so can't say there wasn't some good that came out of it.
 I think though, that Tizen will fail, largely because it has two hardware powers behind it, not software.
 They both have some ability for software, but they should focus on hardware because they have decades of advantage there.
 Just like Google is only focusing on software and seems to be doing well.
 MS tried both and is feeling the hurt far more than they expected.
 Apple is the only one who has successfully run both sides but that is because they have had a very VERY slow software upgrade cycle.
 They make a good OS and sit on it for a decade making the hardware behind it then.
 Then they switch focus to software again after a while instead of just juggling both like MS, Samsung and Intel are prone to do.
 In other words, they have the brand stability and discipline that in necessary to juggle both where as the others do not.

 I'll give you better question based on the article: "Samsung is developing Tizen as an OS it can focus on if Google starts punishing Samsung for dominating the Android platform. " Like HOW, Google can "starts punishing Samsung for dominating the Android platform"???
 Or this is just a regular iBS made by PHoneArena?
 Stupidest one.
 LOL

-S5 will be Android.
+No. S5 will be Android.
 Tizen devices will be different line products.

 Samsung can achieve any damn thing if they focus well on it.
 Sammy made Android popular and vice versa.
 Tizen can be a reality someday!
 Its good for us consumers.
 Really wish windows could be more haste with the development of windowsphone...
 Not enjoying my Lumia 920 like I should!!

 Posts: 27; Member since: Jun 14, 2013

 Zero need for Tizen.
 I can't see any development or interest for this.
 There are plenty of other alternatives like windows mobile, blackberry (although future is a question mark), ubuntu touch, iOS, and firefox os.
 Intel has a history of trying to monopolize things (see it's history with Dell) so I want no part of what they are doing.
 Samsung already has a history of trying and failing with it's own BADA os, so what makes them think this is worthwhile?